 What’s Baytril used for in dogs?

-Baytril, the brand name of enrofloxacin, is a “broad spectrum coverage” medication, meaning it treats several bacterial infections, Dr. Elizabeth Devitt, DVM, a general practice veterinarian and veterinary consultant for Fetch by The Dodo, explains.
+Baytril, the brand name of enrofloxacin, is a “broad spectrum coverage” medication, meaning it treats several bacterial infections, Dr. Elizabeth Devitt, DVM, a general practice veterinarian and veterinary consultant for Fetch, explains.

 Because of Baytril’s strength, it’s not usually the first choice of treatment options for infections, Dr. Devitt adds.
 Instead, a veterinarian will typically use lab results to determine if it’s the right fit for your pup.